From parent helper to front and centre

 - Have a Facebook, WhatsApp or other online group so you can keep all parents and other potential volunteers up to date with what is going on and how to get involved.

 If you are struggling to think of the impact your parent helper has had, you might need to think about whether you are giving them the right things to do.
-Are you creating the opportunity for them to help, or are they being kept on the ‘side-lines’ and have you been clear with them about the support you needed from your parent helpers.
-If you haven’t Don’t panic, there is always time to go back and have this conversation with them again.
+Are you creating the opportunity for them to help, or are they being kept on the ‘side-lines’?
+If not, there’s always time to start creating opportunities for them to make a difference!